vtabary/unprepared-music/README.md

   - [DONE] Add a music entry
   - Remove a music entry
   - Import a music folder, recursively
+  - Use relative path for music entries when the files are siblings or children of the music library
 - Manage tags for a music entry: add or remove a tag
 - Set a song as starred
 - Project management (scoped library, scoped starred music, ...)
   - [DONE] Load a project
+  - [DONE] Load a recent project
+  - [DONE] Create a new project
 - Music session management
 - Display audio file thumbnail
 - Remote link support